iboing/iboing.github.io/index.md

 ## About Me

 Currently, I am a Research Scientist in JD Explore Academy working with Prof. Dacheng Tao.
-Prior to that, I obtained my Ph.D. degree at Center for Data Science, Academy for Advanced Interdisciplinary Studies, Peking University, under the supervision of [Prof. Zhouchen Lin](https://zhouchenlin.github.io/).
+Prior to that, I obtained my Ph.D. degree at Center for Data Science, Academy for Advanced Interdisciplinary Studies, Peking University, under the supervision of [Prof. Zhouchen Lin](https://zhouchenlin.github.io/) in 2021.
 I received my bachelor's degree of applied physics from Nanjing University of Information Science & Technology in 2016.

 ## Research Interests